remix-run/remix-webpack-demo/docs/migration-guide.md

 The idea is that if you depend on Webpack features, you can use this approach to immediately get up and running with Remix.

-Then you can incrementally migrate your app to not depend on Webpack, ultimately ditching it in favor of the official Remix compiler.
+Then you can incrementally migrate your app to not depend on Webpack-isms and eventually use the Remix compiler.

 ## 1: Upgrade to React Router 6.4